 His parents Reuben Riley and Elizabeth Marine were married in Union Port, Indiana on February 29, 1844.
 Elizabeth Marine was born in North Carolina, a descendant of English Quakers.
 Her father owned a plantation but held anti-slavery sentiments.
 He freed his slaves and moved north to Indiana.
 Reuben Riley was a Pennsylvanian of English and German stock.
 Reuben Riley had even spoken a German dialect as a child before he learned English.
 Reuben and his family left Pennsylvania when he was a boy and lived for a time in Ohio’s Montgomery County near Dayton before moving on to Randolph County in Indiana where the town of Union Port is located.
 Reuben worked as a schoolteacher before becoming an attorney.

 Reuben and Elizabeth moved to Greenfield two months after their wedding.
 Reuben established a successful law practice and became a politician as well, displaying a gift for oratory.
-An ardent Democrat who would later become a Republican because of the slavery issue, he worked hard to help elect James Polk and was elected to the state legislature at twenty-six.
+An ardent Democrat who later become a Republican because of the slavery issue, he worked hard to help elect President James Polk and was elected to the state legislature at twenty-six.
 Reuben named his poet son after an Indiana governor he admired, James Whitcomb.
 Riley’s father later served as a delegate at the Republican convention in Chicago that nominated Abraham Lincoln as its candidate, and when the war came, Reuben Riley, at age forty-one, organized a company of Union volunteers in Hancock County.
-He would be elected captain of Company I of the Eighth Indiana Regiment, a unit that would soon see action in West Virginia.
+He would be elected captain of Company I of the Eighth Indiana Regiment, a unit that soon saw action.
 In the summer of 1861, Riley and his men participated in the Battle of Rich Mountain in West Virginia.
 Here Riley was wounded and lost his hearing in his left ear.

-He returned home to Greenfied after his three-month enlistment, but his company later joined the Fifth Cavalry, which was attached to the 90th Regiment of Indiana Volunteers.
-He soon saw action in Ohio against Confederate General John Hunt Morgan and his raiders, and later served as an advocate general in Kansas, where he became enamored of the local landscape and bought a farm, flirting with the idea of moving out there, but Elizabeth had no interest and nothing came of the plan.
+He returned home to Greenfied after his three-month enlistment, but his company eventually joined the Fifth Cavalry, which was attached to the 90th Regiment of Indiana Volunteers.
+He later fought in Ohio against Confederate General John Hunt Morgan and his raiders, and later served as an advocate general in Kansas, where he became enamored of the local landscape and bought a farm, flirting with the idea of moving out there, but Elizabeth had no interest and nothing came of the plan.

 The time of the Civil War and years after were ones of hardship and disruption for the Riley family.
 Their income was reduced when Reuben was away in service and his health was impaired.
 Other lawyers had come to town to compete for business, and Reuben struggled with the aftereffects of his wounds.
 It is possible that there might have been some psychological trauma as well—PTSD is not a new phenomenon.
 Not long after the war, the family lost the home and moved into a series of other dwellings, each one more unpleasant than the last.
 It was during these years that Elizabeth Riley died of heart disease when James Whitcomb was only twenty.

 Riley’s mother was an important figure in his life.
-Riley seems to have gotten his performing ability from his father, but his sensitive nature and propensity for poetry appears to be a legacy from his maternal forebears.
+Riley’s performance and oratorical skills were something he shared with his father, but his sensitive nature and propensity for poetry appears to be a legacy from his maternal forebears.
 One of Riley’s cousins stated his looks and temperament were closer to the Marines than the Rileys.
 Elizabeth was a patient woman, a devoted mother who loved poetry and enjoyed telling her children stories.
 Although the Rileys were prosperous enough to afford some domestic help, many of her hours were spent cooking, childrearing, sewing and attending to other household duties.

 The loss of his mother hit Riley hard, and he vowed during this time of family suffering to buy back the home one day.
 He did, and he liked to return there and enjoy the peace of his hometown and get a respite from the crowds and attention.
 Riley’s sister-in-law Julie lived in the home for a number of years after his death and sometimes gave tours during the Riley commemorations in October.
 The Riley Old Home Society was able to reacquire a number of authentic family items later on—items that are on display in the house and are described here.

-Historical homes like this one often stimulate a train of thought in me about how different things were then.
-We see these homes in our modern time as they are now–museums of how people once lived.
-But think for a moment of how different this time was.
-There was no running water—if you needed water you got it from your well.
+For myself, historical homes like Riley’s always get me thinking deeply about how different life was in earlier times.
+We see these homes in our own time as they are now–museums of how people once lived.
+There is an impassable barrier of time and change between us and these days of long ago.
+Yet if we look closely and employ our imaginations, we can bring ourselves closer to that time—and it was a time that makes us appreciate what we have now.
+In a home like Riley’s, there was no running water—if you needed water you got it from your well.
 Chamberpots and outhouses were used instead of flush toilets.
 There was no air conditioning.
 Windows were open in warm and hot weather, bringing flies into the home.

 Bathing was infrequent.
 Rooms were cold in winter except for the space around the fire, and once that burned down the whole room was chilly.
 Lamplight from oil lamps or candles provided the only lighting in a home during evening hours other than firelight.

-On the other hand, life in this time had its pleasures.
-Greenfield only had about 300 residents and was essentially a frontier community when Reuben and Elizabeth moved there.
-People felt a sense of community and helped each other out.
+On the other hand, life in this time had its joys and compensations.
+Greenfield only had about 300 residents and was a frontier community when Reuben and Elizabeth moved there.
+People felt a sense of togetherness and helped each other out.
 Fraternal organizations, church groups and literary societies offered opportunities for intellectual stimulation and fellowship.
 People called on one another’s skills to help accomplish tasks.

-The pleasures of Riley’s childhood world are a fun and important part of Riley’s home in Greenfield.
-I toured the home with an excellent tour guide named Frieda Pettijohn, who has worked there for more than twenty years.
-Frieda intersperses her information with recitations of short excerpts of Riley’s poetry, which adds a touch of extra fun to the tour and emphasizes one of the important elements of Riley’s career—his colorful dialect verse.
+The pleasures of Riley’s childhood world are an important element in the exposition of Riley’s home in Greenfield, and docent Frieda Pettijohn, who has worked there for more than twenty years, intersperses her information with recitations of short excerpts of Riley’s poetry, which is not only charming but also draws the visitor’s attention towards an important element of Riley’s career—his colorful dialect verse.

 The tour began in the front parlor, a space that would have been used to entertain guests.
 This room contains one of a number of fireplaces in the home.
-A small clock and a dog figurine on a shelf above the fireplace were items in the Riley home during his early years.
+A small clock on the fireplace mantle was there during Riley’s childhood, and a statuette of a dog is a replica of one the family had on the same mantle.
 Although a number of furniture pieces and other household items are from the time period and did not belong to the Rileys, the house still contains an astonishing number of original Riley possessions and furniture, as well as carpentry tools used by Reuben Riley.
 The Riley family Bible is held in this front parlor space also.

-A room off to the side of the parlor was the law office of Reuben Riley.
-He built the large desk in here that has a bookshelf unit standing atop it that he built as well.
+A room off to the side of the parlor was the original law office of Reuben Riley.
+He built the large desk in here with a bookshelf unit standing atop it that he built as well.
+The partner desk and shelves are actually from a law office Reuben Riley later had in town.
 Examples of attractive and well-built furniture created by Reuben Riley appear throughout the home.

 A simple but elegant staircase takes visitors to the second floor.
 Reuben Riley worked on the staircase during the entire three year time period it took to build the house.
 Individual boards had to be soaked in water and shaped into steps.
-The staircase plays a role in the story of Mary Alice Smith, the orphan girl who came to live for a while with the Riley family who is the subject of the famous poem “Little Orphant Annie.”
+The staircase is in the shape of a grace note and is meant to illustrate the idea of harmony within the home.
+The staircase plays a role in the story of Mary Alice Smith, the orphan girl who came to live for a while with the Riley family and who is the subject of the famous poem “Little Orphant Annie.”

-The girl lived with the family for a period of about six months but made an indelible impression on the Riley children.
-At the time she came to live with them the family was undergoing a period of financial hardship.
+Mary Alice lived with the family for a period of about six months but made an indelible impression on the Riley children.
+At the time she came to live with them the Riley family was undergoing a period of financial hardship since Reuben was gone serving with the Union army.
 Mrs. Riley, who was known as a compassionate and loving person, agreed to take in the little girl, but she would have to do household chores for her room and board.

 Mary Alice became fast friends with little James Whitcomb Riley.
 She was fascinated with the staircase and called it the “staircase to heaven” and named each one of the steps.
 She also liked to slide down the banister.
 Mary Alice had a lively imagination and regaled the children with stories, eventually inspiring in turn, many years later, Riley’s poem with its famous refrain “the Gobble-uns’ll git you/ Ef You Don’t Watch Out!”